doctaphred/gitsync/README.md

 ## Usage (seriously, just don't)

 - TODO
-- MORE LIKE TODONT AMIRITE
+- MORE LIKE TODON'T AMIRITE

 ## Reflections Upon First Use